We strongly encourage all applicants to attend the added Non-Profit Information Sessions on 12/5.

 The Impact 100 East Bay Letter of Intent will be a form to be downloaded and returned by email.
 It will contain the information necessary to advise us of your interest in pursuing a grant.

-The Letter of Intent will be posted by December 1, 2019 at the latest.
+The Letter of Intent is posted HERE.
 It will be due to Impact 100 East Bay on Friday, January 31, 2020

 The Grant Application is a form for Non-Profit applicants who submitted a Letter of Intent by January 31, 2020 and have been invited to move forward in the Impact 100 East Bay grant process.
 Applicants will be notified by March 2, 2020 regarding their status in the grant cycle.